Sam Pearson (Emmerdale)

-Samuel "Sam" Pearson is a fictional character from the British soap opera Emmerdale, played by Toke Townley.
-Sam is one of the show's original characters appeared for twelve years from the first episode in 1972 until Townley's death in September 1984.
+Sam Pearson is a fictional character from the British soap opera Emmerdale Farm, played by Toke Townley.
+Sam is one of the show's original characters; he appeared for twelve years from the first episode in 1972, until Townley's death in September 1984.

 Development

-Sam was often referred to as "Grandad" by other characters in the show.
-Townley was Emmerdale's eldest cast member and his on-set persona was unique.
-Townley would often lose his scripts and call sheets.
-Though his fellow cast members did not mind because he would always perform well during filming.
-Emmerdale producer Richard Handford said that Townley "was such a marvellous character and on the day, he could deliver a performance that was magical."
+Toke Townley was cast as Sam in 1972 and he was one of the original characters on Emmerdale Farm.
+Sam was often referred to as "grandad" by other characters in the show.
+Townley was the soap's eldest cast member and his on-set persona was described as unique.
+Townley would often lose his scripts and call sheets, though his fellow cast members did not mind as he would always perform well during filming.
+Emmerdale Farm producer Richard Handford said that Townley "was such a marvellous character and on the day, he could deliver a performance that was magical."

-Off-screen Townley had ill-health related to his heart and kept it a secret from production.
+Off-screen, Townley had ill-health related to his heart and kept it a secret from production.
 While out shopping, Townley collapsed and was taken into hospital.
 Handford visited Townley in hospital and believed he would recover.
 However, Townley died in his sleep that evening and writers were left with the dilemma of how to write Sam out of the series.
 Writers decided to kill the character off in a similar way.
 After Sam's death, a picture of him was placed on the mantlepiece of the Sugden home.
-Handford recalled "he was very good company and a true professional.
+Handford stated: "he was very good company and a true professional.
 There was no question of finding another actor to play Sam Pearson.
 Toke Townley was irreplaceable."